Simple Circuit

 2.

-When the space key is pressed, the game starts, and the building begins to move backward; as a result, the cat appears to be flying forward.
+I made a second game in which I used two sprites, one of which is a flying cat and the other is a building.
+Flying Cat Programs When the space key is pressed, the game starts, and the building begins to move backwards; as a result, the cat appears to be flying forward.
 Each time the cat jumps over a building, the score increases by 1.
 If the score reaches 5, the cat says 'you won,' and if the cat touches the building, the game is over.
 If the up arrow key is pressed, then the cat jumps and waits for 0.5 seconds in the air, and then glides back down.

 When the space key is pressed, the building gets set on 300 on the x-axis, and the building keeps changing its position by -10 on the x-axis forever.